 Heather Whitney is a Lecturer in Law and Bigelow Teaching Fellow at the University of Chicago Law School.
 She is also a faculty affiliate at the Berkman Center for Internet & Society.
-In January 2015 she started her third year as a teaching fellow for CopyrightX, a free online copyright course offered by Harvard Law School on the edX platform.
+In January 2015 she started her third year as a teaching fellow for CopyrightX, a free online copyright course (MOOC) offered by Harvard Law School.

 Heather earned a JD from Harvard Law School, magna cum laude, and a BA in philosophy from UCLA, summa cum laude.
-Prior to attending Harvard, she worked on Google's Global Ethics and Compliance team.
-She's also spent time at the Federal Trade Commission, Facebook, Keker & Van Nest, and Jenner & Block's Washington D.C. office.
-Immediately prior to becoming a Bigelow Fellow, she clerked for the Honorable Chief Judge Diane P. Wood of the United States Court of Appeals for the Seventh Circuit.
+She clerked for the Honorable Chief Judge Diane Wood of the United States Court of Appeals for the Seventh Circuit.
+Prior to law school, she worked on Google's Global Ethics and Compliance team.
+She's also spent time at the FTC, Facebook, Keker & Van Nest, and Jenner & Block's D.C. office.